HOME BROWSE SALARIES BEST PAYING JOBS

 Get Chart Linkhttp://www.salaryexplorer.com/charts/singapore/salary-comparison-by-gender-monthly-singapore.jpg

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male employees in Singapore earn 5% more than their female counterparts on avergae across all sectors.
+In Singapore, the average difference between the salary of male and female employees is 5% across all career fields.

 Male